-Step 2: the voice
+Step 2: The Voice

 The second step in calling forth Derrida's (1994) specter concerns the voice.
-The voice allotted to Sam Walton after his death allows him to go a step further in this process.
-Sam's voice has been gradually emphasized in the Wal-Mart reports, beginning in 1993 with a simple reference.
+The voice allotted to Sam Walton after his death allows him to go one step further in the process.
+Sam's voice has been gradually emphasized in the Wal-Mart reports, starting in 1993 with a simple reference from then CEO David Glass.
 Since then, every single report contains references to what Sam said.

-The specter speaks in 1993 through double narration.
+The specter speaks in 1993 through double-narration.
 Double narration is a Bakhtinian term, meaning that one narrator invokes another narrator's words.
-Wal-Mart chair S. Robert Walton, CEO Glass, and COO Soderquist all sign a 'Strategic Highlights' statement which says 'Sharing profits, and probably more important, the credit, as Mr. Sam so consistently advocated are keys to Associate involvement and the fundamentals upon which our 'Yes We Can, Sam!' program is founded' (W-M AR 1993, p.
-3, emphasis added).
+For example, in speaking of their higher profits, S. Robert Walton (Board Chair) says "... the credit, as Mr. Sam so consistently advocated are keys to Associate involvement and the fundamentals upon which our 'Yes We Can, Sam!' program is founded" (Wal-Mart Annual Report, 1993: 3, emphasis ours).

-What is the historical context of Mr. Sam's resurrection, from obscurity to a speaker doublenarrated in annual reports?
-The 1991 annual report has no Sam quotes, and no picture, and only lists Sam M. Walton as chairman of the board of Wal-Mart Stores, Inc. In 1992, apart from the brief headstone-like notice of Sam's death, words about Sam do not appear at all, not even his name in the list of corporate officers.
+What is the historical context of Mr. Sam's resurrection, from obscurity to a speaker, double-narrated in annual reports?
+The 1991 annual report has no Sam quotes, nor a picture, and only lists Sam M Walton as Chairman of the Board of Wal-Mart Stores, Inc. In 1992, apart from the brief headstone-like notice of Sam's death, words about Sam do not appear at all, not even his name in the list of corporate officers.
 But in 1993 (p.
 26) and 1994 (p.
-30) the list of corporate officers includes 'Samuel M. Walton (1918-1992) Founder' and in 1993 (p.
-3) references to 'Mr. Sam' and his name are appropriated in tale-telling by a living executive (S. Robert Walton).
+30) in the list of corporate officers it reads "Samuel M. Walton (1918-1992) Founder" and in 1993 (p.
+3) the reference to "Mr. Sam" and his name are appropriated in tale-telling by a living executive (S. Robert Walton).

 A second clear articulation by Mr. Sam-as-specter (double) narrating occurs two years after his death, in the 1994 annual report.
-There is an inset conversational bubble containing the following: "What's our secret?
-It has to do with our desire to exceed our customers' expectations every hour of every day" - Sam Walton October 1990' (W-M AR 1994, p.
-7).
+There is an inset conversational bubble where Mr. Sam says "'What's our secret?
+It has to do with our desire to exceed our customers' expectations every hour of every day' - Sam Walton October 1990" (Wal-Mart Annual Report, 1994: 7).

 We will skip ahead to 2004.
-Suppliers invoke the spirit of Sam in terms of cloning.
-The founder of Bronner Brothers Cosmetics, an Atlanta-based ethnic hair products company, put it this way:
+Suppliers also invoke the spirit of Sam as a cloning.
+The founder of Bronner Brothers Cosmetics, an Atlanta-based ethnic hair products company put it this way:

-'Nathaniel Bronner and Sam Walton were clones,' says Bernard Bronner, president and chief executive officer of the company and publisher of Upscale, a general-interest magazine for African-American readers that is published by Bronner Bros.
-'They had the same philosophical beliefs.
+"Nathaniel Bronner and Sam Walton were clones," says Bernard Bronner, president and chief executive officer of the company and publisher of Upscale, a general-interest magazine for African-American readers that is published by Bronner Bros.
+"They had the same philosophical beliefs.
 Both of them drove old cars, and they weren't flashy.
-That's one reason we've always loved Wal-Mart.'
-(W-M AR 2004, p.
-11)
+That's one reason we've always loved Wal-Mart (Wal-Mart Annual Report, 2004: 11).

 Sam's presence could also be felt within the company.
 The executives made sure to refer to 'Mr. Sam' as often as they could, and kept his spirit alive.
-For example, one biographer reports, 'So revered is his memory that a decade after his death company leaders refer to him as "Mr. Sam'" (Bergdahl, 2004, p.
-3).
-Not only did living leaders want to keep Sam's spirit alive (as indicated in the tale offered), but they also manifested Mr. Sam.
-For example, CEO David Glass and vice chair of the board Don Soderquist invoked Mr. Sam to give a sense of community in workers: 'Often they invoke the spirit of Sam, telling workers that he's looking down on them from heaven' (Ortega, 2000, p. xxiv, emphasis added).
+For example, as one biographer reports, "So revered is his memory that a decade after his death company leaders refer to him as 'Mr. Sam.'"
+(Bergdahl, 2004: 3).
+Not only did living leaders desire to keep Sam's spirit alive (as indicated in the tale offered), but they also manifested Mr. Sam.
+For example, CEO David Glass and Vice Chairman Chairperson of the board Don Soderquist invoke Mr. Sam to give a sense of community in workers: "Often they invoke the spirit of Sam, telling workers that he's looking down on them from heaven" (Ortega, 2000: xxiv, emphasis ours).

-Step 3: the work
+Step 3: The Work